 Need to brush up on drawing chibis?
 Here is the how to draw chibi tutorial:

-How to draw a witch: step by step outline
+How to draw a witch: outline the drawing step by step

-Step 6 – Draw the face and hair
+Step 2: Draw the witch's face and hair

 Another small but important improvement – let’s add some spikes to the hair, while you are outlining it, to make it more interesting.